Continuing Education Activity

 Neonates have a circulating blood volume equal to 90 mL/kg.
 Preterm neonates have a circulating blood volume of 100mL/kg.
-This volume means a term baby weighing 3.8 kg will have a circulating blood volume of 342mL.
-It is often imperative to calculate maximum allowable blood loss for neonates based off of their starting hemoglobin and the lowest hemoglobin tolerated (usually 8 mg/dL).
+This volume means a term baby weighing 3.8 kg will have a circulating blood volume of 342 mL.
+It is often imperative to calculate maximum allowable blood loss for neonates based on their starting hemoglobin and the lowest hemoglobin tolerated (usually 8 mg/dL).
 Allowable Blood Loss = [EBV x (Hi-Hf)]/Hi where EBV = Estimated Blood Volume calculation: body wt (kg) x average blood volume (ml/kg), Hi= initial hemoglobin, and Hf= final hemoglobin.
 Final hemoglobin is the lowest tolerated hemoglobin for your patient before you would start transfusing.
 A good anesthesiologist or anesthetist watches the surgical field closely during neonatal surgeries, as most babies can only lose around 50 to 75mL of blood before considering a transfusion of packed red blood cells as this is usually 20% of their circulating blood volume.
 If you are waiting for blood to reach the suction canister during a neonatal surgery, you are too late, as it takes at least 50 mL of blood to reach from the field through the tubing to the suction canister.

 Pharmacology and Drug Metabolism

 There is limited data in neonates regarding the pharmacokinetics of drugs.
-Neonates are a vulnerable population and therefore not usually added to studies by drug companies.
-Most drugs used in neonates are used off label, including acetaminophen.
+Neonates are a vulnerable population and, therefore, not usually added to studies by drug companies.
+Most drugs used in neonates are used off-label, including acetaminophen.
 It is essential to keep in mind renal and liver maturation and when the metabolism of certain drugs peaks to normal adult levels, which is generally around 6 months of age.

 Bedside Procedures in the Neonatal Intensive Care Unit (NICU)

 When a neonate is not stable enough to transport to the operating room, the anesthesia care team or pediatric anesthesiologist may be asked to provide bedside anesthesia and resuscitation.
 This involves special considerations including, use of a ventilator in the NICU, possible use of an oscillator for ventilation, and transport of all necessary anesthesia OR equipment to the NICU for use including, but not limited to: blood/fluid warmers, forced air warmers, overhead heat lamps, transwarmer, IV tubing, anesthesia medications (paralytics, fentanyl, midazolam), pressor medications, saline flushes, endotracheal tubes, intubation equipment (LMA, video laryngoscope, regular laryngoscope, stylet), and oral/nasal airways.
 It is important to recall that in the NICU, one may not have the necessary setup and may be dependent on bringing in everything that is needed.
-It is a common practice among pediatric anesthesiologists to keep the NICU respiratory therapist present for a case in the NICU, or nearby in case of emergency, as it is not common to manage NICU vents and/or high flow oscillators and may require assistance making urgent ventilation adjustments.
+It is common among pediatric anesthesiologists to keep the NICU respiratory therapist present for a case in the NICU or nearby in case of emergency, as it is not common to manage NICU vents and/or high flow oscillators and may require assistance making urgent ventilation adjustments.
 Common challenges encountered while doing surgical cases in the NICU include: